oscafrica/documentation/src/GOVERNANCE.md

 **Requesting Reviews:** Project Proposal and Graduation Reviews are requested by the (prospective) project lead of the project by contacting the community manager providing the necessary documentation.
-An archival review can be requested by any maintainer of a mature project or by the LibreHealth community manager.
+An archival review can be requested by any maintainer of a mature project or by the Open Source Community Africa community manager.
 The community manager will then publish relevant material on the respective forums.

 **Reviews:** These are off-line reviews which are open to all community members by